 Malagnou Park, towards the city center, is small but notable for being home to Geneva’s Natural History Museum.
 The museum hosts multiple fascinating exhibitions, covering the history and science of the natural world.
 With activities and displays designed to educate and entertain visitors of all ages, this is a great place to visit if you are traveling with family and children.

 There is a wide variety of accommodation available here, suitable for a range of budgets.
 Being slightly outside of the primary city center, you can generally get a little more for your money here.
-However, if you plan to stay close to the waterfront, you should expect to pay a bit more for the premium lake views.
+But, if you want to stay near the waterfront, you should expect to pay a bit more for the premium lake views.

 Stay in Eaux Vives if you want to stay somewhere overlooking the lake, you love parks and green space, you want to stay close to the city center but with less of the urban claustrophobia, you are traveling with children.